Bringing a brand to life with language

 But this doesn’t mean your experience as a customer has to be cut-price.

 South African airline Kulula is trying to shake all that up.
-And they’re doing it using tone of voice.
+And they’re doing it using

 We got a viral email a while back with photos of one of Kulula’s planes.
 Apart from the bright cheery green livery, it looks like someone’s gone and scribbled all over it.